 About ADHD Coaching Room

-I created ADHD Coaching Room to offer a calmer, more compassionate space for women who are navigating those challenges—whether you’ve been diagnosed, self-identified, or you’re simply exploring the possibility.
+I created The ADHD Coaching Room to offer a calmer, more compassionate space for adults navigating these challenges, whether you’ve been diagnosed, self-identified, or are simply exploring the possibility.
 You don’t need to have it all figured out to start.
-I’m also a qualified counsellor, and I run Clear Haven Therapy, my sister site for therapeutic support.
-If you’re looking for counselling alongside coaching, feel free to explore that space too.
+As an ADHD coach in the UK, I blend practical tools with lived experience and counselling expertise to help you find strategies that work for your brain.

 “Some of your best work happens quietly, when no one else is watching.”